rhysbrooks1/CS321-002-s25-team-09/README.md

-To get the big picture of log file analysis,  please watch the following helpful video that shows a simple approach for analyzing log files for specific patterns and attacks: [Basic Approach:
+To get the big picture of log file analysis,  please watch the following helpful video that shows how to use Linux command line tools for analyzing log files for specific patterns and attacks: [Basic Approach:
-Analyzing Files Log For Attacks (2021)](https://www.youtube.com/watch?v=-T6oue5E4KQ)[9m]
+Analyzing Log Files For Attacks](https://www.youtube.com/watch?v=L2BFDyYknIg&ab_channel=Hackpens)[15m] (yes, this is an time-warped advertisement for CS153 :-))

 ## 3. Specifications